How value chain analysis fits into the sales pipeline

 The key to making this process successful is to tap into the latest data from a competitor’s frontline workforce, such as a blog or shared database, and identify value gaps.

 At this stage, you will have a clear understanding of your internal costs, what changes you can make and how they stack up to your competitors.

 If you choose cost advantage, you need to find a way to optimize and cut the cost of primary and support activities in your value chain.
 You might choose to outsource talent, replace certain human activities with automation or look for cheaper delivery services or distribution channels.
 As more and more people start working remotely, you may even get rid of office space.

 Any cost cuts you make in the chain can lower the cost of your final product.
 The more you can push your product prices down, the larger your cost advantage will be compared to competitors.

-If you choose competitive differentiation, you must capitalize on increasing the value perception of those products that your customers are most willing to pay for.
+If you choose competitive differentiation, you must capitalize on increasing the value perception of those products that your customers and end users are most willing to pay for.
 You can cater to your customers’ most basic desires and needs by recognizing their pain points and repositioning your products as the ultimate solution.

 For example, your sales team can highlight your product differentiation during the sales pitch or closing stage in the pipeline by:

 Mentioning the unique benefits your product has that your competitors’ products don’t